shawndacosta/G20-AI-PROJECT/README.md

 This introduction summarises the motivation behind the project and the expected outcome: a clear, functional, and intelligent price prediction tool.

-# II.
+# 📊 II.
 Dataset

-## Source of the data
+## 📥 Source of the data

 The project is based on a large real estate dataset containing more than *2.2 million property listings* across the United States.
 The raw file includes information such as:

-- listing price
+- 🏷 listing price
+- 🛏 number of bedrooms
-- number of bedrooms and bathrooms
+- 🚿 number of bathrooms
-- lot size (acre_lot)
+- 🌱 lot size (acre_lot)
-- house size (in square feet)
+- 📐 house size (square feet)
-- city, state, ZIP code
+- 📍 city, state, ZIP code
-- historical sale dates
+- 🗓 historical sale dates

 This dataset covers a wide geographic range and includes both rural and urban areas, making it suitable for building a general prediction model.

-## Data cleaning process
+## 🧹 Data cleaning process

 Since the raw data contained missing values, inconsistent entries, and redundant information, we performed several preprocessing steps:

-- *Removal of incomplete rows* (e.g., missing price, missing key features)
+- ❌ *Removal of incomplete rows* (e.g., missing price, missing key features)
-- *Numerical conversion* of relevant fields
+- 🔢 *Numerical conversion* of relevant fields
-- *Filtering out extreme outliers* (e.g., absurd house sizes or unrealistic acre_lot values)
+- ✂️ *Filtering out extreme outliers* (e.g., absurd house sizes or unrealistic acre_lot values)
-- *Encoding of categorical features*:
+- 🔄 *Encoding of categorical features*:
   - State → numeric label
   - City → target encoding based on average property prices

 This allowed us to reduce the dataset from *2,226,382 rows* to *1,341,789 clean and usable entries*, improving both model performance and training time.

-## Final dataset structure
+## 🧱 Final dataset structure

 After cleaning, the dataset used for training contains the following columns: